zankia/damas-core/2-Connect.md

 This page explains how to connect to an existing server. https://demo.damas.io is a fresh damas-core server on which you can test the clients.
-Replace the URL with your server, and read [[Installation|1 Installation]] to setup a new server.
+To setup a new server, read [[Installation|1 Installation]] and replace the demo server URL with your server's URL.

 ## Python
 https://demo.damas.io/py/ gives explanations about the Python client and how to try it with the demo server.